 I will review the many recommended actions provided through Straight for Equality (WWW.StraightForEquality.Org) that will help me create change in big and small ways and incorporate those with which I am comfortable into my growth as a straight ally to help move equality forward.

 Some same-sex couples want a strong statement of their views about equal rights as part of their wedding ceremony.
 Some other same-sex couples want to be treated exactly like opposite-sex couples, with no difference in their ceremonies except instead of being called "bride and groom" ("wife and husband") they want to be called "bride and bride" ("wife and wife") or "groom and groom" ("husband and husband").
 Other couples have wanted to avoid any such words entirely, preferring "spouse" or "partner".
 Your wishes on the subject will be respected and followed.
-I am a strong supporter of equal rights for everyone.
+I am a dedicated supporter of equal rights for everyone.

 This Page attempts to address some of the questions commonly asked by same-sex couples that are not usually asked by opposite-sex couples.
-Please keep in mind that the Wedding Questions Page applies to same-sex couples who want to get married in Connecticut!
+Please keep in mind that the Wedding Questions Page applies to all couples who want to get married in Connecticut!

 Marriage became legal for gay couples in Connecticut on October 1, 2008.
 Before that, a civil union was the only option in Connecticut open to a gay couple.
 Now there is complete marriage equality in Connecticut!